Talel-bm/Data-Explainer/README.md

 ## Introduction

-The Insurance Claims Analyzer is a Natural Language Processing (NLP) and Machine Learning (ML) powered tool designed for in-depth analysis of automobile insurance claims data.
-This project leverages vector embedding techniques and Large Language Models (LLMs) to enable semantic search and natural language querying of structured CSV data.
+The Insurance Claims Analyzer is a tool for processing and querying automobile insurance claims data.
+It combines natural language processing and database techniques to allow users to interact with structured CSV data using plain language queries.

-Key technical features include:
+Main features:

-- **Custom CSV Data Ingestion**: Utilizes a bespoke CSV reader with intelligent date parsing and document structuring.
+- CSV data processing with date parsing
-- **Vector Embedding**: Implements HuggingFace embeddings to convert textual data into high-dimensional vector representations.
+- Vector embeddings for text data using HuggingFace
-- **Efficient Vector Storage**: Integrates ChromaDB as a vector store for optimized similarity search capabilities.
+- Vector storage using ChromaDB for efficient searching
-- **LLM-Powered Query Engine**: Employs the Llama 3.1 model via Ollama for natural language understanding and query processing.
+- Query processing using the Llama 3.1 model via Ollama
+- Text-to-SQL conversion for database querying
-- **Interactive CLI**: Provides a command-line interface for real-time data exploration and analysis.
+- Command-line interface for user interaction

-This tool is built on the LlamaIndex framework, offering a scalable and extensible architecture for handling large volumes of insurance claim data.
-It's designed to assist insurance professionals, data analysts, and researchers in extracting actionable insights from complex claim datasets through intuitive natural language interactions.
+Built on the LlamaIndex framework, this tool is designed to help insurance professionals and analysts extract information from claim datasets using natural language queries.

+## Technical Overview

+- Data Ingestion: Custom CSV reader
+- Embedding Model: HuggingFace
+- Vector Store: ChromaDB
+- Language Model: Llama 3.1 (via Ollama)
+- Framework: LlamaIndex

+This tool processes CSV files, converts text to vector embeddings, stores these in a vector database, and uses a language model to interpret user queries and retrieve relevant information.

 ## Installation